What does it mean to have a tendency? Attractions. Humanistic theory in psychology

 Philosophical Dictionary

 spontaneity directed towards a specific goal.
-We talk about inclinations when we cannot explain the behavior by external events, a situation: when someone acts from internal urges. - this is an expression of the life of the organism (the ability to grow; a sunflower turning ...
+We talk about inclinations when we cannot explain behavior by external events, a situation: when someone acts from internal motives. – is an expression of the life of an organism (the ability to grow; a sunflower turning...

 Psychological Encyclopedia

-(English disposition) - in the psychological sense of S. - any positive, internally motivated attitude (attraction, interest, etc.) to c.-l. occupation.
-The psychological basis of S. is the stable need of the individual for a certain activity, when attractive ...
+(English disposition) - in the psychological sense S. - any positive, internally motivated attitude (attraction, interest, etc.) towards someone. occupation.
+The psychological basis of S. is the stable need of the individual for a certain activity, when attractive...

 Psychological Encyclopedia

-A very general term used to refer to people with a strong, constant tendency to act.
-It is used widely, and terms such as attraction and predisposition (2, 3) are roughly synonymous with it.
+Very general term, used to denote people with a strong, constant tendency to action.
+It is used widely, and terms such as attraction and predisposition (2, 3) are rough synonyms.
 Please note that some people use this term...

 Psychological Encyclopedia

-Any psychological or physiological dependence of the organism on the drug.
-Initially, the term was used only to refer to physiological dependence, when the drug causes such changes in the biochemistry of the body that it is necessary for him to continue taking this drug, ...
+Any psychological or physiological dependence of the body on the drug.
+The term was originally used only to refer to physiological dependence, when a drug causes such changes in the body's biochemistry that it is necessary for the body to continue taking the drug...

 What else to read